Policies and Procedures

-In order for the accounts to be written off the University's Financial Records System (FRS), a memorandum must be submitted to the University Controller.
-The memorandum should include the justification for the write off, collection efforts made supported by account detail for approval and posting.
+In order for the accounts to be written off, a memorandum must be submitted to the University Controller.
+The memorandum should include the justification for the write-off, collection efforts made supported by account detail for approval and posting.

-The University is not required to obtain approval from the OAG to write off uncollectible accounts.
-However, Office of the State Controller (OSC) requires that the reasons for writing off an account and compliance with the University’s write-off policy must be adequately documented.
+The Office of the State Controller (OSC) requires that the reasons for writing off an account and compliance with this write-off policy/procedure must be adequately documented.
 Such documentation must be readily available for audit.

 Interagency receivables (between the University and other N.C. state agencies) cannot be written off without OSC’s approval.
 If the University is unable to collect receivables from another state agency, the University should contact OSC’s Statewide Accounts Receivable Management Unit for assistance.
 The Controller (OSC) has the authority to process the interagency transactions that s/he considers necessary under the circumstances.

 Federally-sponsored student loans should be written off and no longer considered a debt of the agency when assigned to the U.S. Department of Education or other applicable federal agency.

 The dean, director or department chair is responsible for establishing an allowance for doubtful accounts to reflect the amount of accounts receivable that they estimate will be uncollectible.
 The establishment of an allowance ensures that the University’s receivables are not overstated for financial reporting purposes.